osanj/osanj.github.io/content/post/simple-multi-line-detection-in-hough-space/index.md

 ### So What's the Deal?

 When finding the longest ("strongest") line in the Hough space, it's rather easy.
-With argmax the corresponding $$\rho_{argmax}$$ and $$\theta_{argmax}$$ can be found.
+With argmax the corresponding $\rho_{argmax}$ and $\theta_{argmax}$ can be found.

 However, when multiple lines are supposed to be detected, things get a bit more complicated.
 Typically points in a binarized image are contributing to multiple lines in vicinity of the true line, so the signal in the Hough space is not a single entry.
 Lines are local maxima in the Hough space, however these are not necessarily strictly increasing in their neighborhood.
-Below is a visualization of an Hough accumulator, the x-axis represents $$\theta$$ and the y-axis $$\rho$$, the more votes a line has, the brighter it is:
+Below is a visualization of an Hough accumulator, the x-axis represents $\theta$ and the y-axis $\rho$, the more votes a line has, the brighter it is:

 ![Hough Example](data/hough0.png)